Professional Psychology (PSYD)

 Theoretical and clinical approaches to understanding and modifying behavior, affect, and thought from behavioral and cognitive perspectives.
 History and development of these perspectives; current work on psychotherapy integration across varying therapeutic approaches.

-Consideration of several major contemporary schools of psychodynamic mental functioning—ego psychology, self psychology, object relations theory, and relational perspectives.
-Formulation skills are built through the two semesters.
+Consideration of several major contemporary schools of psychodynamic mental functioning, including ego psychology, self psychology, object relations theory, and relational perspectives.
+Formulation skills are built throughout the semester.

 PSYD 8226.
 Ego Psychology/Object Relations Theory.
 0-3 Credits.

-Continuation of PSYD 8225.
 Consideration of several major contemporary schools of psychodynamic mental functioning—ego psychology, self psychology, object relations theory, and relational perspectives.
-Formulation skills are built through the two semesters.

 PSYD 8227.
 History and Systems of Clinical Psychology.
 3 Credits.